sean1975/myblog-search/README.md

 The last component of this search application is a cralwer that downloads the blog articles in ATOM format, convert the articles into Vespa document format in json format by XSLT, and then feed the Vespa documents into the backend.
-It is deployed as a Kubernetes Job although it is ideally to be implemented as a Cronjob.
+It is deployed as a Kubernetes CronJob with a static persisent volume to retain the download blog feed.
+The retained feed is used for requesting only the recent updated blog feed instead of full feed.
+Also, the retained feed can be used for rebuilding/refeeding the search index.

 The following is the data flow of this search application:
 <p>